The Tapiche Reserve contains several types of lowland forest ecosystems, including igapó, várzea and terra firme, all in one Amazon adventure.

 If you like to study insects and arachnids, we have several species of tarantulas and spiders, stick insects, scorpions, beetles, ants, moths, dragonflies and butterflies, including the stunning blue morpho butterfly (Morpho peleides).

-Header photo: Monk saki (Pithecia monachus)
+Banner photo: Monk saki (Pithecia monachus)

 © 2013 Deborah Chen